 What is Lean Management?

-Lean management is, being as concise as possible, a general approach to running an organization in a way that supports the principle of continuous improvement – seeking to achieve small, incremental changes with the goal of improving efficiency and quality in your processes without huge impact on the environment and everyone involved.
+Lean management is, being as concise as possible, a general approach to running an organization in a way that supports the principle of continuous improvement – seeking to achieve small, incremental changes with the goal of improving efficiency and quality in your processes without a huge impact on the environment and everyone involved.

 By identifying and tracking all the steps in your business processes, this management style seeks to eliminate all types of waste – not discriminating whether it’s time, effort or money you’re wasting.
-Your main goal, therefore, should be to establish an workflow that works well without interruptions, material/resources accumulating without being used, the need to repeat steps, etc.
+Your main goal, therefore, should be to establish a workflow that works well without interruptions, material/resources accumulating without being used, the need to repeat steps, etc.

-Even though its roots go way back in manufacturing – search Toyota Production System to learn more – lean management can be applied to any industry or service company with the single goal of optimising processes and eliminating all of the steps that don’t generate value.
+Even though its roots go way back in manufacturing – search Toyota Production System to learn more – lean management can be applied to any industry or service company with the single goal of optimizing processes and eliminating all of the steps that don’t generate value.

 As it’s happened all the way back in the past, challenge your employees to innovate and suggest ways of eliminating unnecessary steps – involving your team members in strategical improvement decisions is key since they’re the ones actually using the processes you wish to improve.
-If you ask people to think and give you ideas other than just giving them the improvement ideas all developed, you’ll be stimulating them to think and making them feel like they are truly part of the process.
+If you ask people to think and give you ideas other than just giving them the improvement ideas all developed, you’ll be stimulating them to think and make them feel like they are truly part of the process.

 This improvement model of asking those who actually do the job to think, experiment and learn from the results is what’s proposed by lean management.
 It’s a participative other than detached management approach: it humbly observes, challenges, encourages and learns other than arrogantly bossing employees around.
 It’s the ultimate “practice what you preach” philosophy.